climatepolicyradar/website/src/routes/jobs/climate-justice-and-just-transition-policy-officer.md

 date: 9 November 2023
 excerpt: We're looking for a Climate Justice and Just Transition Policy Officer!
 ---
-Full time | £40k - £50k pa | London-Hybrid (unfortunately, cannot consider candidates outside of the UK)
+Full time - 4 day work week | £40k - £50k pa | London-Hybrid (unfortunately, cannot consider candidates outside of the UK)

 ## Who we are